chalmers-revere/opendlv-sim-camera/README.md

 Example to run two Kiwi cars in the same simulation (OD4 CIDs 111 and 112).
 Each car has its own web interface for control (ports 8081 and 8082), and one car has a simulated camera.
-Note the 'timemod' parameter, which makes the simulation run slower.
-This might be important for example when running on VirtualBox as it uses software rendering.
+Note the `timemod` parameter, which makes the simulation run slower.
+This might be important for example when running on a virtual machine as it uses software rendering.
 ```
 version: '2'